markgordon22/Travel-Tips-Ireland/README.md

 Before using any Technologies for wireframing I started off with a pen paper to get a rough feel of what I wanted the website to look and feel.
 I spent roughly 2-3 days doing this.
 I then used [balsamiq](https://balsamiq.com/) to display the finished wireframes for the website.

+I made wireframes which I believe equated to good user experiences and expectations.
+All pages have a simple design and is easy to follow which made me think that these were suitable platforms for me to sart building the website.
+Wireframes are linked below.
+Wireframes for 2 out of the 4 pages import bootstrap cards as it provided a way of displaying an image with a title followed by text in an easy to follow fashion for every user.
+This was a nice and convenient way of advertising the travel destinations.

  * [Home page](https://github.com/markgordon22/Travel-Tips-Ireland/blob/main/wireframes/homepage.pdf).
  * [About page](https://github.com/markgordon22/Travel-Tips-Ireland/blob/main/wireframes/aboutpage.pdf).
  * [Our Tips page](https://github.com/markgordon22/Travel-Tips-Ireland/blob/main/wireframes/ourtipspage.pdf).